Bowers & Wilkins Px7 S2 Wireless Headphones Review

 Sony WH-1000XM5 Wireless

 Depending on your preferences, you may enjoy either the Sony WH-1000XM5 Wireless or the Bowers & Wilkins Px7 S2 Wireless.
-The Sony have a more neutral sound profile, although they're still pretty bass-heavy, a virtual soundstage feature, and a better performing ANC system.
+The Sony have a less bassy sound profile, although they're still warm-sounding, a virtual soundstage feature, and a better performing ANC system.
 They're also more customizable.
-In contrast, the Bowers & Wilkins are more comfortable, are better built, and support aptX, aptX HD, and aptX Adaptive codecs to help you get good sound quality via Bluetooth.
+In contrast, the Bowers & Wilkins are more comfortable and better built.
 They can also receive audio via USB-C, which some users may prefer.
+However, you can't EQ them as extensively as the Sony headphones if you like to tweak sound profiles.

 Sony WH-1000XM4 Wireless